SOC Analyst Career Path: Certification, Role, Salary, and More

 SOC analysts are divided into 3 different levels of experience and responsibilities:

-• Tier 2 Investigation: SOC investigation analysts are considered the mid-level experts in the field and are given more responsibility in being expected to ascertain the exact nature of a threat.
-They must determine the threat’s origin, determine the extent of the damage it has caused, and how deeply it has infiltrated the affected systems.
+• Tier 2 Investigation: SOC are the mid-level experts who identify the exact nature of a threat.
+They must determine the threat’s origin, the extent of the damage , and how deeply it has infiltrated the affected systems.
 Then they are expected to guide the response.
-High-impact threats that cause critical damage are once more moved up the chain.

-• Tier 3 Threat Hunting: The apex of SOC analysts, threat hunters are responders to the most complex threats.
-When they are not dealing with immediate threats, threat hunters are reviewing data forensics and telemetry on threats that have not been flagged as malicious by security software.
+• Tier 3 Threat Hunting: They are the apex of SOC analysts who respond to the most complex threats.
+They also review data forensics and telemetry on threats that have not been flagged as malicious by security software.

 Different Levels SOC Analysts